dqdinh/dotfiles/README.md

 - vim-easy-align
 - vim-jasmine (https://github.com/claco/jasmine.vim)

-To start a new tmux session: tmux -2 new -s clj

 Linters
 - eslint - To make this work with syntastic I think you need to do a npm install -g eslint and with any eslint plugins.